I have always loved gumdrops. Now that I have tested and developed this wonderful gumdrop recipe, I will never have to

 Line a 9-inch x 5-inch loaf baking pan with aluminum foil.
 Lightly spray with non-stick cooking spray.

-In a large heavy saucepan over medium-low heat, add the orange juice, fruit pectin, and baking soda.
+In a large heavy saucepan over medium-low heat, add the lemon juice, fruit pectin, and baking soda.

 Bring just to a boil (the mixture will foam up vigorously), then reduce heat to low